cyberspace1902/Cyber-Space-Guide/ubidv_en/index.md

 ### <span style="color: red;">WE WILL NOT BE RESPONSIBLE IF YOU CAN'T PLAY THE GAME ANYMORE BECAUSE OF DON'T FOLLOW THE IMPORTANT RULES!!! </span>

 # Ubisoft Platform Guide by [Cyber Space](https://shopee.com.my/cyberspace1902)
 This tutorial will teach you how to log in, setup, download, and play step by step.
 It's very simple.
-Please read carefully, and if you don't understand, you can ask us in Shopee Chat.
+Please read carefully, and if you don't understand, you can pm us in Shopee.
 Let's start it.

 ## Please note:
 * After you do the steps below, you only need to repeat step 3.3 and step 3.5 everytime you play.